yukio708/gfarm-http-gateway/server/README.md

 ### Systemd

-You can run the gateway as a **systemd service** for automatic startup and easier management.
+You can run gfarm-http-gateway as a **systemd service** for automatic startup and easier management.

 1. Copy the source tree to a suitable location (e.g., `/opt`):